 Matching Charitable Gift Program.
-At

-AutoZone, we encourage our AutoZoners to be
+At AutoZone, we encourage our AutoZoners to be active members of the communities in which they live, work and serve.

 AN AUTOZONER ALWAYS CARES ABOUT PEOPLE

 Treat people with dignity and respect.
 Recognize great work and provide frequent feedback.
 Demonstrate concern for others and your community.
 Create a safe environment.
 Own your development and help develop others.